FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 Q: Is this workflow compatible with the Essential Version of SPAT Revolution?

-A: For now due to limitation of the Essential version this workflow isn't fully compatible, maybe later with some future update of Essential and some tweaking on my end.
-Making this workflow work for Essential would require to change it some much that you could not call this the same Workflow.
+A: For now due to limitation of the Essential version this workflow isn't fully compatible.
+Making this workflow compatible for Essential would require to change it some much that you could not call this the same Workflow.
+But an upcoming update is going to make Essential compatible with this workflow!

 <p>&nbsp;</p>